Gut nutrient sensing in relation to appetite control

 Changes in molecular pathways, in the stomach and duodenum of obese patients subjected to a stomach-volume-reduction technique for body-weight reduction, were investigated.
 Transcriptome analysis revealed that expression of somatostatin was reduced in both the fundus and duodenum, suggesting reduced inhibition of satiety hormone secretion (ghrelin, GLP-1 and PYY).
 Gene sets related to inflammation were downregulated in the fundus; gene sets related to lipid metabolism were upregulated in the duodenum.

-It was demonstrated, using tissue segments collected from various regions of the pig small intestine, that satiety hormones (GLP-1 and PYY) stimulate efficacy of the novel sweetener Rebaudioside A (Reb A).
+It was demonstrated, using tissue segments collected from various regions of the pig small intestine, that satiety hormones (GLP-1 and PYY) stimulate efficacy of the sweetener Rebaudioside A (Reb A).
 Research in cell lines and in ileal epithelial organoids (murine mini-guts) revealed that Reb A did not increase intracellular calcium levels.
 Furthermore, the sweet-taste receptor-specific g-protein was not expressed.
 This suggests that signalling pathways other than the classical sweet-taste receptor-signalling pathway could be involved in Reb A-induced GLP-1 release.

 An artificial neural network was trained to predict feelings of hunger and satiety based on plasma profiles of the main satiety hormones CCK, GLP-1 and PYY.
 Predictions were quite accurate even when incomplete plasma profiles were available.